evert/evert.github.com/_posts/2018/2018-12-06-currencies-floats.md

    calculations cannot be precisely expressed with floating point math, and the result of other calculations cannot be precisely expressed with fixed-point math.
-3. I think people are more comfortable with fixed-point math, because it feels less surprising for simple calculations.
-4. Rounding to the significant digits generally 'solves' this.
+3. Insignificant differences can show up as significant ones when rounding.

-What I don't know is around what scales floating point math can yield significant inaccurate results.
+~~What I don't know is around what scales floating point math can yield significant inaccurate results.
 It seems simpler to predict this with fixed-point math.

-I think this predictability makes people feel safer doing financial calculations.
+I think this predictability makes people feel safer doing financial calculations.~~

 Using fixed point math in Javascript
 ------------------------------------